 Data demonstrates that higher lycopene consumption/circulating concentration is associated with a lower risk of prostate cancer.
 Analysis indicates a significant linear dose/response association between lycopene intake and prostate cancer risk.
 (1)

 Numerous in vitro and animal studies showed that Lycopene may provide protection against damages induced by ionizing radiation.
-It suggests that supplementation of Lycopene might be useful in diminishing of negative effect of cancer radiotherapy or in mitigating the effects of possible radiation accidents on human health.
+It suggests that supplementation of Lycopene might be useful in diminishing the negative effect of cancer radiotherapy or in mitigating the effects of possible radiation accidents on human health.
 (3)

 Tomato juice anyone?
 How about tomato soup tonight?
 It’s so inspiring when you study the beneficial effects of simple everyday fruits and vegetables.
 All we need is provided by nature, right there in the food and the herbs around us.

-Lycopene is actually more available in cooked tomatoes especially when combined with olive oil.
+Lycopene is actually more available in cooked tomatoes, especially when combined with olive oil.
 (6)